WesamKhalil/blog-app-v2/README.md

 Type into the terminal "npm install" to install all the front end packages.
 Type in your terminal "npm run client-install" to install all your clients development packages.
 Create a ".env" file in the root folder, here you will provide all the environment variables.
-Then provide a number for the PORT value for your servers port, then a anumber for your CLIENTPORT for your front end development servers port.
+Then provide a number for the PORT value for your servers port, then a a number for your CLIENTPORT for your front end development servers port.
 Then provide a string for your MONGOURL that directs to a Mongo database, you can create one and connect to it online with MongoDB Atlas.
 Finally provide a signing key string to your JWT_KEY which will be used to sign tokens.
 Don't use any spaces, here is an example.